sudo-amine/terraform-proxmox-local-lab/README.md

 ### **Planned Features**
 - [ ] Manage dependencies versions more accurately
-- [ ] Build custom providers or extend existing providers to replace resources that leverage the API
+- [ ] Build custom providers or extend existing providers to replace resources that leverage API access

 ### **Immediate TODOs**
-- [ ] Refactor Ansible roles for idempotency.
+- [ ] Check all tf resources and ansible roles for 100% idempotency

 ---